mufeedvh/website/content/about.md

 My name's Mufeed, currently <span id="my_age"><noscript>20</noscript></span> years old from Thrissur, Kerala.

+I am an avid self-learner and identify myself as an [autodidact](https://en.wikipedia.org/wiki/Autodidacticism), almost everything I know has been self-taught by the means of books and the Internet.

 I have alternating interests but the only ones that stayed consistent are <strong>coding</strong> and <strong>art</strong> (which I haven't done in a while).

 As a result, coding is now a fun hobby turned passion which I am grateful to say I make a living out of.
 Even though I am doing what I love as my career, it's honestly kinda boring in a job setting, especially when you just work on stuff that you're not interested in or when it feels like a chore.
-Due to these reasons, I have dropped all of that, taking on a completely risky route of starting a company on my own which has been a goal since I was a kid.
+Due to these reasons, I have dropped all of that, taking on a completely risky route of starting a company on my own which has been a goal of mine since I was a kid.

 The company is called [Lyminal](https://lyminal.space/), derived from the word [Liminal](https://en.wikipedia.org/wiki/Liminal) and my interest in the phenomenon "Liminal Space".